52nlp/BuildMate/diy_pc_buildmate/README.md

 # 🧑‍💻 DIY PC BuildMate

 DIY PC BuildMate is an open-source for everyone who wants to build the PC-recommended chatbot.
-This chatbot designed to assist in the decision-making process of purchasing individual components for DIY PC builds.
-This project showcases a practical application of Large Language Model (LLM) technologies, employing strategies such as In-context Learning, Retrieval-Augmented Generation (RAG), fine-tuning, and advanced prompt engineering.
-Tailored to simplify the PC component shopping experience, it offers valuable guidance and recommendations, making the selection process easier and more accessible for both beginners and seasoned PC enthusiasts.
-DIY PC BuildMate aims to demystify the complexity of choosing the right parts for your custom PC build, ensuring a more informed and personalized shopping journey.

 - ✅ QA for PC general knowledge
 - ✅ Search for any information in a database already.